-The independent audit is REQUIRED within six months of a content providers first self-certifying their compliance with the COUNTER Code of Practice for e-Resources, and annually thereafter.
+The independent audit is REQUIRED within six months of a content provider’s first self-certifying their compliance with the COUNTER Code of Practice, and annually thereafter.
 COUNTER will recognize an audit carried out by any Certified Public Accountant (CPA) in the USA, by any Chartered Accountant (CA) in the UK, or by their equivalent in other countries.
 Alternatively, the audit may be done by COUNTER-approved auditor, such as ABC, which is not a CA or a CPA.
 (Contact COUNTER for a list of approved auditors.)

 Note that COUNTER has provided a COUNTER Report Validation Tool to allow content providers and auditors to quickly perform compliance checks related to format.
-It is highly RECOMMENDED for content providers to use this tool to check their reports andimplementation before they begin the audit.
+It is highly RECOMMENDED for content providers to use this tool to check their reports and COUNTER_SUSHI API implementation before they begin the audit.

 There are three categories of audit result, as follows:

-R5 of the COUNTER Code of Practice for e-Resources, published in in July 2017, will become the only valid version of the Code of Practice from 1 January 2019.
+R5 of the COUNTER Code of Practice, published in July 2017, will become the only valid version of the Code of Practice from 1 January 2019.